Nail Technician Career and Training Information

 - A rental rebate for those who rent a nail booth from a salon

 Another factor to keep in mind is that those who are self-employed will have the opportunity to earn a higher salary than the average.
 Nails Magazine reported that many professionals rent their own booth in a salon.
 In these situations, they are basically entrepreneurs who keep 100 percent of their earnings, and simply pay rent in order to have their booth located within an existing salon.
-The average rent was reported to be $199 weekly, or $379 monthly.
+The average rent was reported to be $445.36 each month.
 In some cases, salons may issue a rental rebate in lieu of a commission for selling the salon's products.

 Manicurist salary rates also tend to be higher for those employed in the fashion or entertainment industries.